-From Figs. 1.30 and 1.32, one can deduce that for an ITER-like tokamak with 150 MW of plasma power flowing into the scrape-off layer, impurity penetration to the core may be kept to an acceptable level if the liquid surface temperature for Flibe is 540 C or less, while for Sn-Li it is 740 C or less.
-However, these results are quite preliminary with one of the most important uncertainties being the fact that the transport simulations have not yet found steady state solutions at the larger gas flux regions of Fig. 1.32 shown by the dotted lines.
+From Figs. 30 and 32, one can deduce that for an ITER-like tokamak with 150 MW of plasma power flowing into the scrape-off layer, impurity penetration to the core may be kept to an acceptable level if the liquid surface temperature for Flibe is 540°C or less, while for Sn-Li it is 740°C or less.
+However, these results are quite preliminary with one of the most important uncertainties being the fact that the transport simulations have not yet found steady state solutions at the larger gas flux regions of Fig. 32 shown by the dotted lines.
 These dotted line portions of the curves are just those being used to make the estimates of the maximum surface temperature quoted above.

 Thus the highest priority of our present research is to better resolve and understand the non-steady solutions.
 Such solutions correspond to where the electron temperature near the surface abruptly drops below a few eV owing to impurity radiation and particle energy losses to the wall.
-This is a "detached" type of plasma, but here the detachment is from the side wall rather than the divertor plate.
+This is a 'detached' type of plasma, but here the detachment is from the side wall rather than the divertor plate.

 The calculations for impurity influx from side walls have been mostly performed in a tokamak geometry.
-More simulations are needed for alternate confinement geometries such as the Field-Reversed Configuration (FRC), spheromak, spherical torus, and others.
+More simulations are needed for alternate confinement geometries such as the field-reversed configuration (FRC), spheromak, spherical torus, and others.

-1.8.2 Kinetic Simulations of the Sheath and Presheath
+8.2.
+Kinetic simulations of the sheath and presheath

-Kinetic simulations are performed for the region near liquid divertor plates using the testparticle codes BPHI and WBC codes [21] with Monte Carlo collisions.
+Kinetic simulations are performed for the region near liquid divertor plates using the test-particle codes BPHI and WBC codes [23] with Monte Carlo collisions.
 BPHI focuses on the sheath region, including ionization within the sheath, whereas WBC uses a reduced sheath model and includes the presheath region ~10 cm in front the plate.
-Both codes begin with a hydrogen plasma from a 2-D fluid transport code, but then trace sputtered and evaporated impurities from the plates made of Flibe or lithium until they escape upstream or are redeposited on the plates.
+Both codes begin with a hydrogen plasma from a two-dimensional fluid transport code, but then trace sputtered and evaporated impurities from the plates made of Flibe or lithium until they escape upstream or are redeposited on the plates.

-For the WBC code lithium analysis, the following is observed: (1) very high near-surface lithium redeposition rate (~100%), (2) high redeposited average energy with highly oblique Li ion impingement.
+For the WBC code lithium analysis, the following is observed: (1) very high near-surface lithium redeposition rate (~ 100%), (2) high redeposited average energy with highly oblique Li ion impingement.
 Result (1) is favorable showing low potential for plasma contamination by sputtered lithium, even for the low-collisionality, low-recycle regime.
 Result (2) gives rise to concerns about runaway self-sputtering although preliminary estimates using initial ALPS/APEX project data show that this will probably not occur.

-WBC calculations for Flibe assessed the near-surface transport of the individual sputtered Flibe constituents of F, Li, and Be.
+WBC calculations for Flibe assessed the nearsurface transport of the individual sputtered Flibe constituents of F, Li, and Be.
 As with the lithium surface calculations, a highly preliminary sputtering model was used.
-Results using a hydrogen plasma in the high-recycle regime ($T_e = 30 \text{ eV}$, $n_e = 3 \times 10^{20} \text{ m}^{-3}$) show a high redeposition fraction for each element.
+Results using a hydrogen plasma in the high-recycle regime ($T{\rm e} = 30$ eV, $n{\rm e} = 3 \times 10^{20}$ m-3) show a high redeposition fraction for each element.
 There is a lower potential for self-sputtering runaway due to lower redeposition energies and less oblique incidence.